 That sum, adjusted for inflation, works out to Rs 332,775 in today’s rupees.

 But he was not paid this amount because the embassy said he had contravened rules by working at a second job, something which everyone at the embassy was doing, because what people were paid was basically a starvation wage.
-But my father had rubbed against powerful interests in the embassy who were making money by taking bribes from poor Sri Lankan Tamils who were applying for Indian passports to return to India.
+My father had rubbed against powerful interests in the embassy who were making money by taking bribes from poor Sri Lankan Tamils who were applying for Indian passports to return to India.

 But let me start at the beginning.
 My father went to Sri Lanka (then known as Ceylon) in 1947, looking for employment after the war.
 He took up a job as a teacher, something which was his first love.
-But in 1956, when the Sri Lankan Government nationalised the teaching profession, he was left without a job.
+In 1956, when the Sri Lankan Government nationalised the teaching profession, he was left without a job.

 It was then that he began working for the Indian High Commission which was located in Colpetty, and later in Fort.
 As he was a local recruit, he was not given diplomatic status.
 The one benefit was that our family did not need visas to stay in Sri Lanka — we were all Indian citizens — but only needed to obtain passports once we reached the age of 14.